Clarifai/docs/docs/api-guide/search/filter.md

 Search by geo location allows you to restrict your search results to a bounding box based on longitude and latitude points.
 There are two ways you can provide longitude/latitude points.
 You can provide one point and a radius or you can provide two points.

 It is important to note that a search by geo location acts as a filter and returns results ranked by any other provided search criteria, whether that is a visual search, concept search, or something else.
-If no other criteria is provided, results will return in the order the inputs were created, NOT by their distance to the center of the search area.
+If no other criterion is provided, results will return in the order the inputs were created, NOT by their distance to the center of the search area.

 If you are providing one point and a radius, the radius can be in "mile", "kilometer", "degree", or "radian", marked by keywords `withinMiles`, `withinKilometers`, `withinDegrees`, or `withinRadians`.